-As the world population is growing, so is the demand for animal protein.
-But if climate change reduces the amount of land and water available for farming, we need to get smarter about how we produce food.
+As the world population soars, so is the demand for animal protein.
+But as climate change threatens to reduce the amount of land and water available for farming, we need to get smarter about how we produce food.
 Cultured meat, also referred to as clean, cultivated or cell-based meat, could be the answer.
-By producing meat and seafood in a bioreactor instead of a farm, consumers could choose an alternative to conventional meat that has the potential to be healthier, more ethical and better for our planet:
+By producing meat and seafood in a bioreactor instead of a farm, consumers could choose an alternative to conventional meat that has the potential to be healthier, ethical and better for our planet:

 Supports better health

 - No antibiotics use

 - Allows usage of healthy additives, such as vitamins

 Meeting critical technology challenges

 Many startups are already working towards making commercialization of cultured meat a reality.
 However, the field is still in its nascency and scaling up the production process and reducing cost remain as key challenges.
 As a leading supplier to the biopharma industry and through our expertise in areas such as cell culture media and bioprocessing technologies, we aim to accelerate the emerging industry of cell-based meat and become a technology enabler, from R&D to the efficient scale-up of production.

 By partnering with companies who are looking to commercialize clean meat, we aim to offer our knowledge and manufacturing expertise to help propel them to overcome critical technological challenges.